Skip to main content

 Know the Barriers to Parenting Later in Life

-The considerations for women span a wider range and fertility becomes a trickier subject for women as they age compared to men but working closely with your doctors will help you assess and manage those issues.
-Ultimately, the choice to start a family at any age is in your hands, but because of the higher risks of pregnancy in later decades, communicating and coordinating closely with your doctor is crucial.
+The considerations for women span a wider range, and fertility becomes more complex as women age.
+Working closely with your doctors can help assess risks and determine appropriate next steps.
+Ultimately, the decision to start a family at any age is personal, but because pregnancy risks increase later in life, open communication and coordinated care with your healthcare team are essential.

 Men’s Fertility Treatments and Procedures